panda3d/panda3d-docs/programming/texturing/texture-transforms.rst

    nodePath.setTexScale(TextureStage, uScale, vScale)
    nodePath.setTexRotate(TextureStage, degrees)

-If you don't have a particular TextureStage, use ``TextureStage.getDefault()`` as the first parameter.
+If you don't have a particular TextureStage, use :meth:`.TextureStage.get_default()` as the first parameter.

 Note that the operation in each case is applied to the (u, v) texture coordinates, not to the texture; so it will have the opposite effect on the texture.
-For instance, the call ``nodePath.setTexScale(ts, 2, 2)`` will effectively double the values of the texture coordinates on the model, which doubles the space over which the texture is applied, and thus makes the texture appear half as large.
+For instance, the call :meth:`nodePath.set_tex_scale(ts, 2, 2)
+<.NodePath.set_tex_scale>` will effectively double the values of the texture
+coordinates on the model, which doubles the space over which the texture is applied, and thus makes the texture appear half as large.

 The above methods apply a 2-d transform to your texture coordinates, which is appropriate, since texture coordinates are usually two-dimensional.
 However,